poornalingam/PerformanceEngineeringService/Method-PerformanceAnalysis.md

 - Input: all attributes of an event request: type, direction, size, and so on
 - Times: start time, end time, latency (difference)
 - Result: error status, result of event (size)

+##  Cache Tuning
+Applications and operating systems may employ multiple caches for improving I/O performance, from the application down to the disks.
+Here is a general strategy for tuning each cache level:

+1. Aim to cache as high in the stack as possible, closer to where the work is performed, reducing the operational overhead of cache hits.
+2. Check that the cache is enabled and working.
+3. Check the cache hit/miss ratios and miss rate.
+4. If the cache size is dynamic, check its current size.
+5. Tune the cache for the workload.
+This task depends on available cache tunable parameters.
+6. Tune the workload for the cache.
+Doing this includes reducing unnecessary consumers of the cache, which frees up more space for the target workload.

+Look out for double caching—for example, two different caches that consume main memory and cache the same data twice.

+Also consider the overall performance gain of each level of cache tuning.
+Tuning the CPU Level 1 cache may save nanoseconds, as cache misses may then be served by Level 2.
+But improving CPU Level 3 cache may avoid much slower DRAM accesses and result in a greater overall performance gain.

+## Visaulizations
+TBD

 [^Top](#performance-analysis-methodologies) |  [^ Metrics](/Performance-Metric.md)  |  [^Tools](/Performance_Analysis_Tools.md)